petekeller2/Calculate-Hours/README.md

-Put the hours use want to measure into hours.txt
+Put the hours you want to measure into hours.txt

 Example: Run on treadmill (7:00 AM - 7:30 AM)